-*This page provides general information about the RSF program at SFU.
-For more specific information about internal RSF processes at SFU for Faculty and Staff, CLICK HERE (log in required)*
+This page provides general information about the Research Support Fund (RSF) program at Simon Fraser University.
+View more specific information about SFU's RSF processes on this internal RSF web page for staff and faculty (SFU log in is required).

 What is the Research Support Fund?